-Spain is also estimated to have 30-40% lower costs for owning property compared to the U.K., for example, with food and heating noticeably cheaper than it is in other places.
+Spain is also estimated to have lower costs for owning property compared to the UK.
+Also, food and heating are noticeably cheaper than in other places.
 Throw in Spain’s reputation for fantastic cuisine, including fresh seafood and the country’s vast array of fine wines, and it would be difficult for anyone to resist this European country’s charm.

-Regardless of whether you’re moving to start a business, find or job or just enjoy all that Spain has to offer, this guide will walk you through the most important points and steps for becoming a Spanish citizen.
+Regardless of whether you’re moving to start a business, find a job or just enjoy all that Spain has to offer, this guide will walk you through the most important points and steps for applying for a Spanish citizenship.

-Spain is one of the many European countries that make up the EU – European Union.
-As a Spanish citizen you’ll have the right to vote, which gives you the ability to influence political decision making not only in Spain, but in the EU as a whole.
+Spain is one of the many European countries that make up the European Union.
+As a Spanish citizen, you’ll have the right to vote, which gives you the ability to influence political decision-making, not only in Spain, but in the EU as a whole.